 A Framework for Real Estate Agents

-Teach Your AI to Work for You
+Teach Your AI to Work with You

-How to build an onboarding document that makes any AI assistant — Claude, ChatGPT, Gemini, or others — understand your business, your voice, and your goals.
+How to build an onboarding document that makes any AI assistant (Claude, ChatGPT, Gemini, or others) understand your business, your voice, and your goals.

 15-minute read Framework + templates included Works on all major AI platforms